V (drink): Drink variants

+Currently available

+Standard drinks

-V Energy (also referred to as "V Green") is the original flavour of V released in 1997.
+V Energy (also referred to as "Green V"; retroactively titled "Original") is the original flavour of V released in 1997.

-Blue (also referred to as "V Blue") is a "mysterious" flavour introduced in October 2011 which V challenges the drinker to try and work out the flavour.
+Blue (also referred to as "Blue V") is a pineapple and passion fruit flavour introduced in October 2011, which V challenges the drinker to try and work out the flavour.

+Black is a flavour variant that was last released in 2024, described as having a "strong coffee flavour".
+Initially released in 2006, it was first discontinued in 2013.
+It was then later re-released in 2018 for a limited time in New Zealand over a six-week period.

+Grape Burst (also referred to as "Purple V") is a grape fruit flavour introduced in 2025.

+Sugar-free drinks

+V Refresh was launched in 2022 as a no-sugar, low-calorie product line, packaged in matte pastel coloured cans.
+The original flavours were Citrus Lemonade and Pineapple & Watermelon.
+A Blackcurrant & Yuzu flavour was released later in September 2024.

+V Riise launched in 2025 with two flavours: Sparkling Blackcurrant and Sparkling Mandarin.
+V Riise is marketed as having slow release energy due to its usage of isomaltulose.

+In July 2025, V released three new low-calorie flavours: Cotton Candy, Watermelon Candy, and Strawberries & Cream.

+Discontinued

-V Pure is a flavour alternative released in 2016 coming from 6 Natural Ingredients; apple juice, sparkling water, lemon juice, Guarana seed extract, caffeine from green coffee beans and natural V flavour.
+V Pure was a flavour alternative released in 2016 made from six natural ingredients; apple juice, sparkling water, lemon juice, Guarana seed extract, caffeine from green coffee beans and natural V flavour.

-V added a second Sugar Free flavour in 2018, themed after summer and the tropics.
-This product replaced V Zero.

 V Tortured Orchard Raspberry Lemonade was introduced in 2018.

+V Tropical Tang was a tropical-flavored drink released in May 2023, and was described as tasting like "guava, pineapple and berries".
+It was only available in 500ml cans.

-V Energy Shots
+Energy shots

-The energy shots (described as "Pocket Rockets") are claimed to be as effective as the larger cans but have an extremely bitter taste that, according to the V Pocket Rocket website, is to stop young children from drinking them.
+V released energy shots, known as "Pocket Rockets", were claimed to be as effective as the larger cans but have an extremely bitter taste that, according to the V Pocket Rocket website, is to stop young children from drinking them.

-V Iced Drinks
+Iced beverages

-In 2018, V released 2 Iced Coffee and 2 Iced Chocolate drinks to the New Zealand and Australian Market.
+In 2018, V released two Iced Coffee and two Iced Chocolate drinks to the New Zealand and Australian market.

 Advertisement and promotions

 The drink sponsored I'm a Celebrity...Get Me Out of Here! in the UK for its second series in 2003.

+In 2015, V released a promotion called #VChat, where cans were sold with different letters of the alphabet which fans could use to spell out a wish or desire, submit a photo of it, and win whatever prize they spelled out.

-In April 2018, V together with donut store chain Donut King released in Australia a V flavoured donut.
+In April 2018, V together with Australian donut store chain Donut King, released a V-flavoured donut.
 The donut was sold through Donut King stores nationwide and contained a gooey Guarana filling and covered in green sugar crystals.

-V sponsored Back of the Y Masterpiece Television in the mid 2000s.